jordaninturrisi/culture_amp_coding_test/README.md

 ## Other information

-Each `Reference Question` has a unique code, which you may use in the output to indicate which question is matched.
+* Each **_Reference Question_** has a unique code, which you may use in the output to indicate which question is matched.

-We have also provided a set of test data, consisting of a number of example questions from real surveys, together with the Reference Question we would expect them to match.
+* We have also provided a set of test data, consisting of a number of example questions from real surveys, together with the **_Reference Question_** we would expect them to match.
 You can use this data to design and test your algorithm.

-Despite this being a small command line app, please approach this as you would a production problem using whatever approach to coding and testing you feel appropriate.
+* Despite this being a small command line app, please approach this as you would a production problem using whatever approach to coding and testing you feel appropriate.
 Successful candidates will be asked to extend their implementation in a pair programming session as a component of the interview, so consider extensibility.

-Please include a Readme with any additional information you would like to include such as assumptions you made.
+* Please include a `README` with any additional information you would like to include such as assumptions you made.
 You may wish to use it to explain any design decisions too.

-While we would like you to use this opportunity to show us what you can do, we also don't expect you to spend any longer than around 3-4 hours or build a large, complex application.
+* While we would like you to use this opportunity to show us what you can do, we also don't expect you to spend any longer than around 3-4 hours or build a large, complex application.

-If you have any questions or would like clarification on the requirements, please do email us.
+* If you have any questions or would like clarification on the requirements, please do email us.

 ## Submitting your solution